 7.5.
 The Company may deliver the Goods in separate instalments.
 Each separate instalment shall be invoiced and paid in accordance with these Terms.
 Any Delivery time or date given by the Company to the Customer is an estimate only.
 The Customer must still accept Delivery of the Goods even if late and the Company will not be liable for any loss or damage incurred by the Customer as a result of Delivery being late.

 7.6.
-The Company shall not be liable for any delay in delivery of the Goods made by a third party or third-party manufacturer or the consequences of any such delay.
+The Company shall not be liable on any basis whatever for any delay in delivery of the Goods made by a third party or third-party manufacturer or the consequences of any such delay.

 8.1.
 Goods are at the Customer’s risk from Delivery but title in Goods supplied to the Customer will not pass to the Customer until all monies owing with respect to those Goods, together with all other monies owing by the Customer to the Company, has been fully paid.
 Until such time the Customer has custody of the Goods as fiduciary agent and bailee of the Company and must not do anything to adversely to affect the Company’s title in the Goods pending payment.

 8.3.
 Until Goods have been paid for in full, the Customer:

-8.3.1. must store the Goods in such a manner as to show clearly that they are the property of the Company;
+8.3.1.
+Must store and protect the Goods in such a manner as to show clearly that they are the property of the Company.

-8.3.3. must keep the Goods insured against theft, damage, and destruction (and if the Customer fails to insure the products, the Company may do so and invoice the Customer for the cost of insurance); and
+8.3.3.
+Must keep the Goods insured against theft, damage, and destruction (and if the Customer fails to ensure the products, the Company may do so and invoice the Customer for the cost of insurance); and

 8.4.
 The Customer irrevocably authorises the Company at any time, to enter any premises upon which the Goods are stored to enable the Company to (a) inspect the Goods, or (b) to retake possession of the Goods in accordance with any right to do so conferred by these terms.